Nazek-Altayeb/fun-times/README.md

 </details>

 # System Design
-The Database for this project is a relational DB, consists of four tables, Profiles, Posts, Comments, Likes, Followers.
+The Database for this project is a relational DB, consists of four tables, Profiles, Posts, Comments, Likes, Followers, adventures.
 The backend has been developed using the Django REST Framework.
 The ERD and the API functionalities are clearly expressed here in the [Backend](https://github.com/Nazek-Altayeb/fun_times_api) project.

 # Agile development process